 Beware of Attorney Settlement Factories

-I started writing this article because there is too much conflicting information floating around the web about whether to settle a bittorrent-based copyright infringement lawsuit.
+I started writing this article because there is too much conflicting information floating around the web about whether to settle a ISP subpoena-based infringement lawsuit.
 The attorneys who are causing this confusion are trying to profit from the current broken state of the copyright laws.
 These attorneys use fear tactics and manipulation to scare a John Doe Defendant into settling with their law firm.